 France suffered the second highest Allied casualty rate in the war, after Russia.
 The French were instrumental in holding the Germans along the Western Front, though by 1917 were beginning to experience mutinies as a result of tremendous war weariness.

-However, their victory in the Second Battle of the Marne would kick off the string of victories that led to an Allied victory.
+However, their victory in the Second Battle of the Marne in 1918 would kick off the string of victories that led to an Allied victory.

 Maps: Achi Baba, Cape Helles, Fao Fortress, Sinai Desert, Suez